 ANTINOUS worshipers on both sides of the Atlantic tonight celebrated the Lupercalia.

-Taking part via Zoom were priests and worshippers from across the United States and Europe.
+Taking part via Zoom were priests and worshippers from North America, South America, Europe and Africa.
 They watched and participated as Flamen Antonius Subia officiated at ceremonies held in the Hollywood Temple of Antinous.

 Hadrian and Antinous would not have known the precise origins of the Lupercalia ... the ancient rite of spring when young nobles stripped off naked except for fur pelts and ran around the Palatine Hill flinging rawhide strips at females.